shuo-young/shuo-young.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm currently a second-year Ph.D. student at the School of Software Engineering, Sun Yat-sen University.
+I'm currently a 4th-year Ph.D. student at the School of Software Engineering, Sun Yat-sen University.

 I am under the supervision of <a href='http://www.zibinzheng.com/cv'>Prof. Zibin Zheng (郑子彬)</a> and <a href='https://jiachi-chen.github.io/'>Associate Prof. Jiachi Chen (陈嘉弛)</a> at <a href='http://www.inpluslab.com'>InPlusLab</a> since Aug.
 2021.

 My research interests include software security and empirical study (especially for smart contracts), static analysis, and LLM.
-I have published 6 papers at the top (CCF-A) international Software Engineering/Security conferences/journals such as ICSE, ISSTA, TOSEM, TSE, TIFS.
+I have published 7 papers at the top (CCF-A) international Software Engineering/Security conferences/journals such as ICSE, ISSTA, TOSEM, TSE, TIFS.

  <!-- with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2025.08*: &nbsp;🎉 One paper is accepted by TSE.
+- *2025.07*: I join DarkNavy as a research intern in Shanghai, China
-- *2025.3*: &nbsp;🎉 One paper is accepted by TSE.
+- *2025.03*: &nbsp;🎉 One paper is accepted by TSE.
 Congrats to Zhenzhe!
 - *2024.11*: &nbsp;🎉 I win the National Scholarship for Doctoral Students
 - *2024.11*: &nbsp;🎉 One paper is accepted by SANER 2025.
 Congrats to Lei Xiao!
 - 🌟 Smart contract audit and transaction trace platform [XBlock Web3 Product](https://xblock.pro/) is online